Islamism remains first-order security threat to West: Blair

-He suggested, "The pressure of short-term political imperatives is giving both allies and opponents of liberal open societies the belief that ‘our time is over’”.
-He said he found it deeply depressing to hear western opinion claim “that we are foolish in believing that western notions of liberal democracy and freedom are exportable or will ever take root except in the somewhat decadent terrain of western society.”
-He insisted that “despite the decline in terrorist attacks, Islamism, both the ideology and the violence, is a first-order security threat; and, unchecked, it will come to us, even if centred far from us, as 9/11 demonstrated.
-COVID-19 has taught us about deadly pathogens.
-Bio-terror possibilities may seem like the realm of science fiction; but we would be wise now to prepare for their potential use by non-state actors.”
+He suggested, “The pressure of short-term political imperatives is giving both allies and opponents of liberal open societies the belief that ‘our time is over’”.
+He said he found it deeply depressing to hear western opinion claim “that we are foolish in believingthat western notions of liberal democracy and freedom are exportable or will ever take root except in the somewhat decadent terrain of western society.”

 He suggested radical Islamism could not be confronted solely by drone strikes, surveillance and special forces.
 He challenged the US president by saying nation-making must be a tool in the armoury, saying a mix of hard and soft power may still be required.
 By contrast, Biden has said the end of the 20-year US intervention in Afghanistan turns the page on an era of nation-building.